 Beat The Geeks was a Game Show that ran for two seasons on Comedy Central from 2001 to 2002.
-It was a basic "Test Your Knowledge" game with a twist: The contestants would be competing against "The Geeks," a group of people who specialize in pop culture trivia fields: A Movie Geek, a Music Geek (Andy Zax/Michael Jolly/Michael Farmer), a TV Geek, and a Special Guest Geek who would be an expert in a various field.Round 1: The Toss-Up Round
+It was a basic "Test Your Knowledge" game with a twist: The contestants would be competing against "The Geeks," a group of people who specialize in pop culture trivia fields: A Movie Geek (Marc Edward Heuck), a Music Geek (Andy Zax/Michael Jolly/Michael Farmer), a TV Geek (Paul Goebel), and a Special Guest Geek who would be an expert in a various field.

 In Season Two, the format changed.
 There were four pairs of questions, one for each Geek.
 The first question, worth ten points, was a toss-up question for all the contestants.
 Whoever buzzed in and got it right would then go head to head with the respective Geek for a chance to win ten more points (but they could lose five if they got the second question wrong, or the geek buzzed in first and got it right.)

 The two remaining contestants would then start competing against the Geeks themselves in this round.
 Each player had one opportunity to challenge a Geek to try and take his/her medal.
 In the first half, the player in the lead would challenge first, and winning the challenge was worth 20 points.
 (There was also a ten-point bonus for the Special Guest Geek.)
 To level the playing field, the contestants received relatively easy questions, while the Geeks received "impossibly difficult" ones.
 If the contestant got an answer wrong, his opponent could "steal" it for 10 points.
 For every question a contestant correctly answered, the Geek would have to defend his/her medal by answering a harder, "Geek level" question.
 If the Geek got it wrong, s/he would surrender his/her medal, and the contestant could wear it for the rest of the game.

-If the Geek manages to successfully defend his medal twice, the challenge would be decided with a "Fifteen Second Geek-Off."
+If the Geek managed to successfully defend his medal twice, the challenge would be decided with a "Fifteen-Second Geek-Off."
 The host would name a category, and the contestant would have to name as many items in that category as s/he could think of in 15 seconds.
 The Geek would then have to do the same thing with a harder category.
 If the Geek couldn't come up with more answers (ties favor the contestant), the Geek would lose the challenge.
 If the Geek beat the Contestant in the Geek-Off, he would retain his medal and the contestant would get nothing.

-The second half is played the same way as the first, except for Double the Points, and the trailing player goes first.
+The second half was played the same way as the first, except for Double the Points, and the trailing player goes first.
 The Guest Geek bonus was not affected.

 After the Challenge Round, the game was decided by the Geek-Qualizer.
-The trailing player goes first, and the host names a series of titles, people, places, and things, to which the contestant must respond if each one is best associated with movies, TV, or music.
-A correct answer is worth ten points.
-Answering incorrectly or not answering for more than two seconds ends the Geek-Qualizer for that contestant.
+The trailing player went first, and the host named a series of titles, people, places, and things, to which the contestant must respond if each one is best associated with movies, TV, or music.
+A correct answer was worth ten points.
+Answering incorrectly or not answering for more than two seconds ended the Geek-Qualizer for that contestant.
 After the Geek-Qualizer, the player with the lower score was eliminated (ties are handled the same way they are in Round 1), with the remaining player going on to...

 In the final round, the winning contestant could choose any of the four Geeks to challenge in the Geek-to-Geek Showdown.
-The contestant and the Geek take turns answering questions in the Geek's field, with the contestant going first.
-The contestant can choose to play a 1 (easy), 2 (harder), or 3 (hardest) point question, and the Geek may not choose a question of lower value than the contestant.
-The winner is the first to 7 points; if the contestant wins, he/she receives a $5,000 prize package and gets to wear a giant light-up medal as all four Geeks bow down to him/her.
+The contestant and the Geek took turns answering questions in the Geek's field, with the contestant going first.
+The contestant could choose to play a 1 (easy), 2 (harder), or 3 (hardest) point question, and the Geek may not choose a question of lower value than the contestant.
+The winner was the first to 7 points; if the contestant won, he/she received a $5,000 prize package and got to wear a giant light-up medal as all four Geeks bowed down to him/her.

-- All or Nothing: Win the Geek-To-Geek Showdown and you get a prize package worth over $5000.
+- All or Nothing: Win the Geek-To-Geek Showdown and you get a prize package worth over $5,000.
 Lose and get nothing.

 - Berserk Button: If a question about the Eagles was asked to the Music Geek (Andy Zax), he would make a quick remark that he hates the Eagles, and then just surrender his medal.